levelupcc/level-up/_pages/curriculum/mobile-safety/how-mobile-networks-work/activity-discussion/where-am-i/where-am-i.md

 **Ask:** Why would that then keep track of that information? **Answer:** So they can bill us!

-###Step 4###
+### Step 4 ###
-Explain that is a *very simplified* version of how our devices "talk" to the mobile network, but the principle is the same - our phones are constantly communicating to the mobile network that is closest to it.
+Explain that is a *very simplified* version of how our devices "talk" to the mobile network, but the principle is the same

+- our phones are constantly communicating to the mobile network that is closest to it.
 - To illustrate this, the person in role of the **cell phone** will ask "*Where am I?*"
 -  In response, the closest person in the role of a **tower** will say "*Marco*," the second closest will say "*Polo*," and the third closest will say either "*was a famous adventurer,*" or "*was a traveling man*".
 The first two are more fun as tongue twisters, but if you're working with a group who are less comfortable with the language of the training, make this third response as short as possible.
 -  Have participants run through this more than once if necessary, to ensure that the purpose and setup is clear to everyone.

-###Step 5###
+### Step 5 ###

 **In this step, you'll simulate this process with the group in the context of a variety of locations and scenarios, where mobiles are interacting with the network in different ways.**